Weekend in NYC Like a Local Hotel Package

 Ideal for extended-stays in Long Island City, this all-suite Queens hotel is within walking distance of a variety of bars and international restaurants; not to mention that it’s just minutes from Manhattan and the legendary landmarks of New York.
 Our family of five enjoyed two connecting Queen Bed Studio Suites, equipped with a kitchen, refrigerator, microwave, dishwasher, flatware, microwavable cookware, coffeemaker and toaster.
 Having a full kitchen when traveling with kids is so key, especially if it’s for long time stays.
 Sometimes we need a break from all the running around and eating out, so I like to whip something together in the room, while lounging.
 Plus you can save a ton of dough if you prepare your own meals!
 For further savings, Home2 Suites offers all of their guests a complimentary hot breakfast every morning.

-During our stay, we explored the Long Island City waterfront, also known as Hunter’s Point South Park.
+During our weekend in NYC stay, we explored the Long Island City waterfront, also known as Hunter’s Point South Park.
 The new park includes a central green, playgrounds, adult fitness equipment, a dog run, a bikeway, a waterside promenade, picnic terraces, a basketball court, a 30-foot-tall cantilevered platform for viewing the skyline and waterfront, and a 13,000 square foot pavilion that contains comfort stations, concessions, and an elevated cafe plaza.

 Macy’s 4th Of July Fireworks: